kunjan-github/Argument_Quality_Data_Processor/README.md

-# Computational Argumentation - Data Acquisition
+# Argument_Quality_Data_Processor

-This repository contains Python code for processing the "Dagstuhl-15512-ArgQuality" corpus, which involves downloading the corpus, extracting relevant data, storing it as JSON, and creating data splits for machine learning tasks.
+This repository contains Python code for processing the "Dagstuhl-15512-ArgQuality" corpus.
+It involves downloading the corpus, extracting relevant data, storing it as JSON, creating data splits for machine learning tasks, and computing basic statistics.

+## Learning Goals

+- Working with available data in Python.
+- Data splits for Machine Learning.
+- Computing basic statistics.

 ## Tasks

 1. **Download the Corpus**
-    - The "Dagstuhl-15512-ArgQuality" corpus should be downloaded for running the provided code.
+    - Download the corpus for further processing.

 2. **Extract Relevant Data and Store as JSON**
-    - Extract relevant information per argument from the corpus, including:
+    - Extract relevant information per argument:
         - Argument ID
         - Issue
         - Stance on the issue